The Kansha Story

 Steve Morrison visits the Kansha Creamery in Gardena, California.
 Elaine Marumoto-Perez and James Marumoto (with the cap) are brother-sister operation that supports MPAK for the North Korea Vision.

-The Kansha Creamery is a small ice cream shop owned and operated by a brother-sister team in Gardena, California.
+The Kansha Creamery is a small ice cream shop owned and operated by a brother-sister team Elaine Marumot-Perez and James Marumoto in Gardena, California.

 Kansha in Japanese means ‘Gratitude’.
 What is so unique about this shop is that they have some incredibly good tasting home-made ice creams with flavors not found in many places.
-But much more than that is the Mission behind the store.
+But much more than that they have a Mission behind the store.

 MPAK would like to express our deepest gratitude ‘Kansha’ to Elaine and James and pray that God will continue to bless their business and mission.
-And we highly encourage all of you to stop by Kansha Creamery in Gardena as they have the best tasting ice cream, and bless their business.
+We hope you will visit Kansha Creamery frequently as they have the best tasting ice cream, and also to bless their business and the mission.